releasyhq/releasy/docs/configuration.md

 The pepper adds an extra layer of security to API key hashes.
 If set, it should be kept constant; changing it will invalidate all existing keys.
+API keys are hashed with Argon2id using a per-key salt.

 ### Operator JWT (JWKS)